syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Shapes-Palette.md

 ---

 # BPMN items in Stencil
-  Diagram provides support to add BPMN shapes to Stencil.
+  Diagram provides the support to add BPMN shapes to Stencil.

 ## Add BPMN shapes into stencil

-BPMN Nodes can be predefined and added to the stencil and can be dropped into the Diagram when needed.
+BPMN Nodes can be predefined and added to the stencil and can be dropped into the diagram when needed.

 The following code sample shows how to add the BPMN shapes to palette.